sayd17/sayd17/README.md

 ## About Me

 - 💻 I'm currently pursuing a career as a **Full Stack Engineer**.
-- 🌱 I'm constantly learning and improving my skills in web development.
+- 🌱 I'm constantly learning and improving my skills.
 - 📝 I love to share my knowledge and experiences through open-source contributions.

 ## Skills